threedworld-mit/tdw/Documentation/lessons/3d_models/custom_models.md

                 "id": c.get_unique_id()}])
 ```

-Or, you can use the record data generated by the `AssetBundleCreator`. `ModelRecord.get_url()` returns the URL for your operating system:
+Or, you can use the record data generated by the `ModelCreator`. `ModelRecord.get_url()` returns the URL for your operating system:

 ```python
 from json import loads